SomeOrdinaryBro/FleetDesk-ETS2/README.md

 Fleet Desk is a desktop app that lets you create **real, valid ETS2 jobs** straight from your own save files.
 It reads your profile, checks what DLCs you own, and only suggests jobs you can actually take in-game.

-No hacks, no fake offers — just jobs that follow the same rules as ETS2.

 ---

 ## What it does (MVP)